 CMOS RTC includes an internal battery and Real Time Clock circuit.
 It provides the date and the time for the system.
 Normally the life span of a RTC internal battery is 10 years.
-This function is built onto the Intel TX chipset and cannot be field upgraded.
+When replacing, you should use the same model.